 You know that tissue-thin shiny crust on top of brownies that we all love and want?
 It’s easier to achieve than you might think.
 I show you how to do this in detail in the video above.

 But the basic idea is to beat the eggs and sugar in the batter extremely well to create a sort of foam.
 I discovered that I can short cut my way to that shiny crust by whisking the the wet ingredients extremely well, until the batter itself is ultra smooth and shiny.
+I’ve actually got an entire article dedicated to achieving crinkly crusts in brownies – check it out here!

 How to Make Chewy Fudgy Brownies